csdheepan/setup-angular-project/README.md

 - 1.Go to the Firebase Console.
 - 2.Click on "Add project" and follow the instructions to create a new Firebase project.
-- 3.After the project is created, go to the "Project Overview" and click on the web icon (</>).
+- 3.After the project is created, go to the "Project Settings" and click on the web icon (</>).
 - 4.Register your app by providing a nickname and optionally setting up Firebase Hosting.
 Click "Register app".
 - 5.You will be provided with Firebase configuration details.
 Copy this configuration.